michhar/michhar.github.io/docs/yolo_wip_post.md

-## Notes on Training a Tiny YOLO v3 Model for Use in an iOS App
+# Notes on Training a Tiny YOLO v3 Model for Use in an iOS App

+# Windows

 My System
 * Windows 10